un9nplayer/AutoRecon-XSS/README.md

 ## Description

 AutoRecon-XSS is a script designed for automated reconnaissance of XSS vulnerabilities.
-It crawls the target URL or alive domains, extracts potential vulnerable URLs, and checks them for XSS vulnerabilities.
+It crawls the target URL or alive domains, extracts potentially vulnerable URLs, and checks them for XSS vulnerabilities.

 ## Table of Contents